-It’s hard not to love the convenience of renting a car in Iceland for your vacation.
+It’s hard not to love the convenience of a rental car for your vacation in Iceland.
 That said, when your trip takes you into the heart of a strange city, the pitfalls of falling foul of parking restrictions can prove quite the headache.
 If you’re planning to drive in Iceland and will be in the capital for all or some of your vacation, then you’re going to need this guide for parking in Reykjavik.

 First up, yes, you’re going to have to pay for parking.
 How much you pay will depend on how close to the center you need to be and how far you’re prepared to walk.
 Downtown Reykjavik is basically subdivided into zones.
 Each of four parking zones identified by color has different charges; street parking outside these demarcated areas is usually free.
 Look for a P sign which is displayed in the vicinity; most can be seen on lamp posts.